Simulate population dynamics through time.

 Temporal level of detail provided in output.
 The default value of '

-' will return data for all years of simulation.
+last' returns the final year of simulation.
+Any value other than the default 'last' will return data for all years of simulation.
 This is useful for testing.- age_structured_output

 Should population and spawner abundance in the output dataframe be age-structured?
 If

 Whether to use sex-specific life-history data.
+Default is

 A dataframe containing columns corresponding to the those in the output from